rishyend/Cryptogrpahy-Project/README.md

 Implemented using three different methods:

 1. Using AES CTR that is implemented from scratch without hardware acceleration
-2. Using Pure scalar multiplications and BLAKE3 hash function.
+2. Using Pure scalar multiplications on SECP224k1 curve and BLAKE3 hash function.
 3. Using Partial scalar multiplication + ChaCha20-Poly1305 combined encryption and decryption.